kryvoshei/kottans-frontend/README.md

   </details>

 **Things new to me:**

-  <p>I have used before a few commands, such as <i>git add</i>, <i>git commit</i>, <i>git push</i>, <i>git clone</i>, <i>git status</i>, <i>git merge</i>, so many things were actually new.
-They definitely should be put into practice as much as possible to solidify knowledge.</p>
+I have used before a few commands, such as *git add*, *git commit*, *git push*, *git clone*, *git status*, *git merge*, so many things were actually new.
+They definitely should be put into practice as much as possible to solidify knowledge.

 **What amazed me:**

-<p>The anatomy of a commit message was a complete discovery.
+The anatomy of a commit message was a complete discovery.
 So, I know now that a commit message is generally broken up into a few sections.
 The first line is usually kept to about 50 characters or less.
 The line contains a short description of what the commit changes are about.
-After the first line, comes an empty line, and the rest of the text is usually kept under 72 characters.</p>
+After the first line, comes an empty line, and the rest of the text is usually kept under 72 characters.

 **Things to be used in the future:**